mramankhann/theBookGallery/README.md

-# 📚 myBookGallery – MERN Book Sharing App
+# 📚 theBookGallery – MERN Book Sharing App

 **myBookGallery** is a full-stack MERN application that allows users to register, upload, and manage their personal book collection.